 Save-A-Lot history begins with just a single store in 1977.
 Since then, Save-A-Lot has grown into one of the largest U.S. grocery store chains.
 From day one, our objective has been to deliver high quality foods at a great value to our customers.

-While working for a grocery wholesaler in the mid-'70s, company founder Bill Moran identified an opportunity for small grocers to compete against emerging mega-stores and created Save-A-Lot's limited assortment business model.
+While working for a grocery wholesaler in the mid-'70s, company founder Bill Moran identified an opportunity for small grocers to compete against emerging mega-stores and created Save-A-Lot's hard discount business model.
 When the first store opened in Cahokia, IL, in 1977, the format was immediately successful.

 In 1977, General Grocer Co. adopted Moran's idea of the carefully selected assortment format and opened five additional stores in the St. Louis, MO area.
 Within a year, word-of-mouth advertising helped spread awareness and Save-A-Lot expanded to 29 locations.
 By 1980, Save-A-Lot added 52 locations and opened a warehouse in Jackson, TN.
 Now reaching shoppers in several states, Save-A-Lot’s rank among other regional and U.S. grocery store chains continued to increase.